SnorklingTurtle/Minecraft-Camera/README.md

 This is an updated version of the [Cameras plugin by Cup0fCode](https://github.com/Cup0fCode/Cameras/).
 Tested on Minecraft 1.20.4.

-This version contains 2 major performance improvements:
+This version contains 3 major performance improvements:

 * **Initializing the plugin at server boot is much faster**<br>
 The color palette is now loaded from a config file.
 Previously a zipped file containing textures for all block types was downloaded, unzipped - then 1 pixel from each texture was picked determine the color.

 * **Taking pictures is much more performant**<br>
-Rendering is new distributed across ticks.
+Rendering is now distributed across ticks.
 Previously rendering would make the main thread hang, and the whole server would lag.

+* **Pictures are compressed when stored**<br>
+Each picture is usually at a size of 0.5-3 KB (3-30 KB without compression).

 Other improvements: